-This oatmeal crepes recipe is a delicious replacement for pancakes.
-Fancy them up with your favorite ingredients, or dress them down for a healthy weekend brunch.
-Either way, everyone will love them!
-They’re gluten free, there’s a vegan friendly option.
+These Oatmeal Crepes are a delicious gluten-free breakfast.
+Fancy them up with your favorite toppings for a healthy weekend brunch everyone will love!
+They’re gluten-free and there’s a vegan-friendly option.

-Hello all!
-I know it’s a bit unsettling these days, but I still want to provide you with easy gluten free recipes for the season, holidays included!
-Bonus, this recipe can be made with just a few stock ingredients you already have in your fridge and pantry!
-Make special weekend brunch for the family or a friend.
+These crepes can be made with just a few stock ingredients you probably already have in your fridge and pantry!
+Make a special weekend brunch for the family or a friend.

-This crepe recipe also makes for a the perfect light Easter brunch, Mother’s Day, or when you just feel like treating your loved ones to a special breakfast or brunch (as mentioned above.) xxoo
+These crepes also make for a the perfect light brunch for Easter, Mother’s Day, or when you just feel like treating your loved ones to a special morning meal!

 Just fill, fold, and top with fresh fruit and a dusting of powdered sugar.
 Garnish with fresh mint or chocolate curls to make your brunch extra fancy!